ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Malicious Requests and Mitigation

 \section{Malicious Requests and Mitigation}

-In addition to the toy attacks on security and privacy in Sec.\ref{subsec.toy.threats}, we present two more attacks that can be launched by queriers and data owners through malicious inference and unlearning requests, respectively, aiming to consume the server's computational resources and slow down its response time.
+In addition to the toy attacks in Sec.\ref{subsec.toy.threats}, we present two new attacks that can be launched by queriers and data owners through malicious requests, aiming to consume more of the server's computational resources and slow down its response time.
+Experimental results are shown in Appendix \ref{appendix: malicious}.